There are a great many reasons why neutering your dog is probably a very good idea.

 HAVE YOU CONSIDERED KEYHOLE SPEY FOR YOUR DOG?

 We are now one of the first clinics locally to offer your pet the option of keyhole surgery.
 Laparoscopic (or keyhole) surgery has been the preferred options for many forms of human surgery for some years now.
 The technique of making two or three tiny access wounds and using a camera and fine, specialist instruments to neuter, take biopsies or perform exploratory surgery to assist a diagnosis, is much less invasive than open surgery.
 Patient pain is lessened, wound healing is accelerated and the risk of infection is reduced.
 This means more procedures can be done as day cases and usually, animals will recover more quickly.
-To find out more about the benefits of keyhole surgery, especially when spaying, please call us on 01684 292244 or 01242 679880.
+To find out more about the benefits of keyhole surgery, especially when spaying, please call either our vet clinic in Tewkesbury on 01684 292244 or our vet clinic in Bishop's Cleeve on 01242 679880.

 Book to see us today